raspberrypilearning/xai-challenge-submit/en/step_6.md

 --- task ---

-The very last thing to do is to fill out our [participant survey](https://cambridge.eu.qualtrics.com/jfe/form/SV_3gRYEvqIwrFbtNs){:target="_blank"}, and let us know about your time during the quest, and which parts of it we can make better!
+The very last thing to do is to fill out our [participant survey](https://cambridge.eu.qualtrics.com/jfe/form/SV_3gRYEvqIwrFbtNs){:target="_blank"}, and let us know about your experience during the quest, and which parts of it we can make better!

 --- /task ---